Pennsylvania Real Estate Investment Trust (NYSE:PEI) Cut to “Sell” at Zacks Investment Research

-Zacks Investment Research cut shares of Pennsylvania Real Estate Investment Trust (NYSE:PEI) from a hold rating to a sell rating in a research report report published on Thursday morning, Zacks.com reports.
+Zacks Investment Research lowered shares of Pennsylvania Real Estate Investment Trust (NYSE:PEI) from a hold rating to a sell rating in a report issued on Thursday morning, Zacks.com reports.

 According to Zacks, “PENNSYLVANIA R.E.
 INVEST.
 TR. is a real estate investment trust, engaged in acquiring and holding for investment interests in real estate. “

-Separately, ValuEngine upgraded Pennsylvania Real Estate Investment Trust from a sell rating to a hold rating in a report on Tuesday, November 10th.
-Four investment analysts have rated the stock with a sell rating and one has issued a hold rating to the company’s stock.
-The company has a consensus rating of Sell and an average price target of $2.40.
+Separately, ValuEngine raised shares of Pennsylvania Real Estate Investment Trust from a sell rating to a hold rating in a research note on Tuesday, November 10th.
+Four equities research analysts have rated the stock with a sell rating and one has given a hold rating to the company’s stock.
+The company currently has an average rating of Sell and an average target price of $2.40.

-Pennsylvania Real Estate Investment Trust (NYSE:PEI) last issued its earnings results on Friday, November 6th.
-The real estate investment trust reported ($0.46) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.13 by ($0.59).
+Pennsylvania Real Estate Investment Trust (NYSE:PEI) last issued its quarterly earnings results on Friday, November 6th.
+The real estate investment trust reported ($0.46) EPS for the quarter, missing the Zacks’ consensus estimate of $0.13 by ($0.59).
 Pennsylvania Real Estate Investment Trust had a negative return on equity of 6.48% and a negative net margin of 8.63%.
-On average, sell-side analysts forecast that Pennsylvania Real Estate Investment Trust will post 0.31 EPS for the current fiscal year.
+As a group, equities research analysts expect that Pennsylvania Real Estate Investment Trust will post 0.31 EPS for the current year.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Charles Schwab Investment Management Inc. increased its stake in Pennsylvania Real Estate Investment Trust by 67.5% during the second quarter.
-Charles Schwab Investment Management Inc. now owns 1,408,501 shares of the real estate investment trust’s stock worth $1,916,000 after purchasing an additional 567,520 shares during the period.
-Jane Street Group LLC lifted its holdings in Pennsylvania Real Estate Investment Trust by 103.4% during the 3rd quarter.
-Jane Street Group LLC now owns 763,964 shares of the real estate investment trust’s stock worth $423,000 after buying an additional 388,327 shares during the last quarter.
-State Street Corp boosted its holdings in Pennsylvania Real Estate Investment Trust by 8.6% in the first quarter.
-State Street Corp now owns 3,052,730 shares of the real estate investment trust’s stock valued at $2,783,000 after purchasing an additional 240,699 shares in the last quarter.
-Iszo Capital Management LP acquired a new position in shares of Pennsylvania Real Estate Investment Trust in the 2nd quarter valued at $311,000.
-Finally, Goldman Sachs Group Inc. grew its holdings in shares of Pennsylvania Real Estate Investment Trust by 39.2% during the second quarter.
-Goldman Sachs Group Inc. now owns 642,820 shares of the real estate investment trust’s stock worth $874,000 after purchasing an additional 181,063 shares during the last quarter.
-46.33% of the stock is currently owned by institutional investors.
+Several institutional investors have recently made changes to their positions in PEI.
+Royal Bank of Canada boosted its position in Pennsylvania Real Estate Investment Trust by 751.9% during the 1st quarter.
+Royal Bank of Canada now owns 38,797 shares of the real estate investment trust’s stock valued at $35,000 after buying an additional 34,243 shares during the period.
+State Street Corp boosted its position in Pennsylvania Real Estate Investment Trust by 8.6% during the 1st quarter.
+State Street Corp now owns 3,052,730 shares of the real estate investment trust’s stock valued at $2,783,000 after buying an additional 240,699 shares during the period.
+Envestnet Asset Management Inc. boosted its position in Pennsylvania Real Estate Investment Trust by 415.0% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 99,191 shares of the real estate investment trust’s stock valued at $135,000 after buying an additional 79,929 shares during the period.
+Commonwealth Equity Services LLC boosted its position in Pennsylvania Real Estate Investment Trust by 419.0% during the 2nd quarter.
+Commonwealth Equity Services LLC now owns 74,302 shares of the real estate investment trust’s stock valued at $101,000 after buying an additional 59,986 shares during the period.
+Finally, Goldman Sachs Group Inc. boosted its position in Pennsylvania Real Estate Investment Trust by 39.2% during the 2nd quarter.
+Goldman Sachs Group Inc. now owns 642,820 shares of the real estate investment trust’s stock valued at $874,000 after buying an additional 181,063 shares during the period.
+46.33% of the stock is owned by institutional investors.

 About Pennsylvania Real Estate Investment Trust